sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

   <figcaption>Fig 5: Navigating to designated folder.</figcaption>
 </figure>

 Step 5: Add a new file, which will contain the documentation.
 Name your documentation [DOCUMENTATION_NAME].md (e.g. gowhere-suite.md).
-The file name should be in lower case, and spaces separated by hyphens.
+The file name shall be in lower case, and spaces separated by hyphens.

 <figure style="text-align: center">
   <img